lucav76/Fibry/README.md

 As of today, not every network operation is *fiber friendly*.
 You can find a list of what works and what does not [here](https://wiki.openjdk.java.net/display/loom/Networking+IO).
 In particular UDP is only partially supported.
 Selectors are also not supported, but as avoiding non-blocking operation is a key goal of fibers, this should not be a concern.

-At the moment I have no plans to make a distributed version of Fibry, but if there is real interest I would be happy to do it.

 Enjoy!